Imayd/ionicChallenge/README.md

 # ionicChallenge
-A simple User Form using ionic
+A basic User Form using ionic